processing/p5.js-web-editor/README.md

    * Windows: https://www.docker.com/docker-windows
 2. Clone this repostory and cd into it
 3. `$ docker-compose build`
-4. `$ docker-compose run --rm server yarn run fetch-examples`
+4. `$ docker-compose run --rm server npm run fetch-examples`

 Now, anytime you wish to start the server with its dependencies, you can run: